Short answer: Yes, but it depends on what you studied.

 These options give you the flexibility to plan your degree around your work/life commitments.

-Some of our students have started off with the Graduate Certificate of Economics, upgrading to the Masters program later.
+Some students start with the Graduate Certificate in Economics and upgrade to the Master’s program later.

-In addition to the Master of Economic Analysis, we also offer the Graduate Diploma in Economic Analysis and the Graduate Certificate in Economic Analysis.
+In addition to the Master of Economic Analysis, we offer the shorter Graduate Diploma in Economic Analysis and Graduate Certificate in Economic Analysis.

-Short answer: The MEc is designed for new graduates as well as professionals seeking career progression or a career change; it prepares you for a broad career based in economics and finance.
+Short answer: The MEc is designed for recent graduates as well as professionals seeking career progression or a career change; it prepares you for a broad career based in economics and finance.

-The MEcAnalysis is designed for students who already have a strong background in economics and mathematics, offering advanced training and a pathway to higher degree study.
+The MEcAnalysis is designed for students who already have a strong background in economics and/or mathematics, offering advanced training and a pathway to higher degree by research study.

 The Master of Economics is built on economics and data analysis coursework, encouraging you to apply your training in practical ways to address major challenges in business and policy.